Browse Articles

 1. In a stored procedure we use an output parameter to return multiple values.

-2. Generally, we use output parameter in a stored procedure to get status of the operation as I used above "@flag" output parameter to get operations status whether these are successfully executed or not.
+2. Generally, we use the output parameter in a stored procedure to get the status of the operation as I used the above "@flag" output parameter to get the status of the operation and whether these are successfully executed or not.

 Summary